 - Inventory management helps you not only store and store your products but also ship the orders to customers.
 With an advanced inventory management system, you can figure out the best route to pack and send the items to the customer.

 Questions to ask when managing an inventory

-As we have already discussed that inventory management helps the businessmen to track and record the inventory.
+As we have already discussed inventory management helps businessmen to track and record the inventory.
 In order to ensure a proper inventory management for your business’s success, there are a few questions you should ask yourself as a business owner and operator:

 - Where are you going to store your items?
-Will you store them in a warehouse or your physical store space is enough for your business?
+Will you store them in a warehouse, or is your physical store space enough for your business?
 And if you are selling on digital platforms or on the phone, where will you store your products?

 - How much stock will you stock?
 Is your stock enough to fulfill your needs?
 How much extra or dead stock is present in your warehouse?